mozilla/fxrecord/contrib/README.md

 ## Contents

-### config/
+### deployment/

-Configuration files for fxrecord deployments.
+Management scripts and configuration for fxrecord deployments.

+### Deploy.ps1

+The deployment script.